What will Analytics tell me about my course?

 View Overview of Student Analytics

-The overview of the student Analytics allows the instructor to see all the students in the course plus how many page views they have, how much they have participated in the course activities, whether or not they have completed assignments , and their current score percentage .
-You can sort the table by student name, page views, participates, and current score.
+The overview of the student Analytics allows the instructor to see all the students in the course plus how many page views they have, how much they have participated in the course activities, whether or not they have submitted assignments , and their current score percentage .
 The analytics table is paginated so you can view more students if you continue to scroll on the page.